Dharinicodes/food-recommendation-app/README.md

 # Goodu Foodu

 A food recommendation to expand your taste
-Using ReactJS
+1) Used ReactJS
-Created with CodeSandbox
+2) Created with CodeSandbox